-Our aim is to gain a better understanding of the constraints that shape the behavior of the plant’s metabolic systems and their interactions to guide metabolic engineering strategies that will improve crop plant productivity and quality.
-In our group we use computational approaches and work closely with experimental labs at the IPK and other research institutes in Germany and abroad.
+The mission of the research group Metabolic Systems Interactions is to gain a better understanding of the capacities and constraints that shape the behavior of the plant’s metabolic systems and their interactions.
+The group uses computational approaches that are centred around the analysis of large-scale metabolic networks and works closely with experimental labs at the IPK and other research institutes in Germany and abroad.